The Bankrate promise

 Plan It is bundled with another program from American Express, Pay It, which offers the ability to pay off small purchases of under $100 throughout the month, reducing your total balance.
 Note that some purchases are not eligible for Plan It, including those with foreign transaction fees.

 Citi Flex Pay

-Visa Installments is a Visa plugin available at checkout at select participating online retailers.
-It allows you to pay for purchases in equal monthly installments.
-If the retailer is offering it and it’s available on your card, you can select your plan at checkout before completing your purchase.
+Visa Installments is a Visa plugin available at checkout at select participating online retailers that allows you to pay for purchases in equal monthly installments.
+If the retailer is offering it — and it’s available on your card — you can select your plan at checkout before completing your purchase.

 Apple Card monthly installments